ibm-cloud-docs/Registry/ts_add_namespace.md

 - **Scenario A.** You used invalid characters in the namespace value.
 - **Scenario B.** You entered a namespace value that is already being used by another {{site.data.keyword.cloud_notm}} organization.
 - **Scenario C.** A namespace was recently deleted and you're reusing its name.
 If the namespace that was deleted contained many resources, the deletion might not yet be fully processed by {{site.data.keyword.registryshort}}.
+- **Scenario D.** You might not have the correct permissions for creating a namespace.

-You can fix this problem in the following ways:
+You can fix these problems in the following ways:
 {: tsResolve}

 Follow any instructions that are in the returned error message.
 If that is not successful, or no instructions are provided, try the following options: